itnifl/Gaming-Backend-POC/README.md

 Without the registry, you'd have duplicate registration code in both `NetworkClient` and `NetworkServer`, and they might get out of sync.

+#### Is the Registry just a Dictionary?

+No. A dictionary (map) stores key-value pairs for lookup.
+Our `PacketRegistry` doesn't store anything—it *configures* an external system (Kryo) by calling `kryo.register()` in a specific order.

+The registry pattern provides:
+- **Single point of configuration** — One place to add/remove packet types
+- **Guaranteed consistency** — Both client and server call the same `register()` method
+- **Order enforcement** — Registration order determines class IDs; the registry ensures identical ordering
+- **Encapsulation** — Calling code doesn't know *how* registration works, just that it happens

+If this were a dictionary, you'd store packets and retrieve them by key.
+Instead, we're delegating to Kryo's internal registration system and ensuring both endpoints configure it identically.

+See [PacketRegistry.java](core/src/main/java/com/example/network/packets/PacketRegistry.java) for the implementation.

 ### 4. Command Pattern

 [Learn more at refactoring.guru](https://refactoring.guru/design-patterns/command)

 **What it is:** A pattern where requests are encapsulated as objects, allowing you to parameterize, queue, and log them.
 Each request becomes a self-contained "command" object.
 **Why it's useful:** You can treat different types of requests uniformly, queue them, undo them, or log them.
 **How we use it:** Each packet class is essentially a command.
 The server receives packets and dispatches them to handler methods based on type.

 ```java